Füssen: History

 Füssen was settled in Roman times, on the Via Claudia Augusta, a road that leads southwards to northern Italy and northwards to Augusta Vindelicum (today's Augsburg), the former regional capital of the Roman province Raetia.
 The original name of Füssen was "Foetes", or "Foetibus" (inflected), which derives from Latin "Fauces", meaning "gorge", probably referring to the Lech gorge.

 In Late Antiquity Füssen was the home of a part of the Legio III Italica, which was stationed there to guard the important trade route over the Alps.

 Füssen later became the site of the "Hohes Schloss" (High Castle), the former summer residence of the prince-bishops of Augsburg.
 Below the Hohes Schloss is the Baroque complex of the former Benedictine monastery of St. Mang, whose history goes back to the 9th century.
 Füssen has Saint Mang (Magnus of Füssen) as its patron saint.
 He and his Benedictine brother Theodor were two monks from the Abbey of Saint Gall and are considered to be its founders, in addition to the Monastery of Kempten.
 Magnus' original burial place was in the small chapel he built.
 His bones were transferred to the crypt of the church built in 850.
 Around the year 950 all his bones disappeared.

 The canting coat of arms, depicting a triskeles symbol (alluding to the German Füsse "feet"), is based on a city seal used in the early 14th century.

 In 1745, the Treaty of Füssen was signed between the Electorate of Bavaria and Habsburg Austria, ending Bavaria's participation in the War of the Austrian Succession.

 During the 19th century, composer Richard Wagner used to come to Füssen by railway when he visited King Ludwig II of Bavaria.

 Recent history

 Since the 1950s the town has been familiar to travellers as the southern terminus of the Romantic Road.

 Füssen was host to the 1988 World Junior Curling Championships.

 Geography

 Füssen is located on the banks of the Lech River, which flows into the Forggensee.
 The Forggensee is a man-made lake which was built to prevent flooding.
 It is the catchment area for all the melting snow in the spring, and is drained after the middle of October.

 Füssen is 808 m above sea level, surrounded by mountains of the Ammergau Alps.
 The castles of Neuschwanstein and Hohenschwangau are located near the town.
-At latitude 47°34 N it is one of the southernmost towns in Germany, at roughly the same latitude as Seattle, Washington, United States.
+Located at the 47th parallel north, Füssen is one of the southernmost towns in Germany, at roughly the same latitude as Seattle, Washington, United States.